subframe7536/maple-font/scripts/maintenance.md

 The FontLab `.vfc` files, CJK preset JSON files, and feature source modules are inputs.
 Designspace/UFO sources, `.fea` files, release archives, and files under `fonts/` are generated outputs.
 Regenerate them with the task that owns them instead of editing them by hand.
 Exported root `sources/*.glyphs` files are local intermediates and are ignored.

-Do not run a release, publish, push, or page synchronization command until the generated diff has been reviewed. `uv run task.py page --sync` updates and commits the landing-page submodule, while `uv run task.py release ...` commits and pushes a version tag.
+Do not run a release, publish, or push command until the generated diff has been reviewed. `uv run task.py release ...` commits and pushes a version tag.

 ## Update the Maple Mono source